Transitional Doctorate Informational Webinar:

 Today’s acupuncturist may need more than just great private practice skills.
 By bridging the gap between the master’s degree and the entry-level doctorate, the transitional doctorate strengthens the acupuncturist’s ability to be a successful part of our integrative healthcare system.
 Each subject is approached in a way that enriches the acupuncturist’s understanding of both biomedicine and Chinese medicine and increases their confidence as a member of the integrative, multi-disciplinary team.

 From the earliest discussions of the entry-level or first professional doctorate (FPD), Pacific College stated that no master’s graduate should be left behind.
 Each of you deserve an opportunity to acquire the entry-level doctoral competencies and upon completion, to achieve degree parity*.
 And now, just like your colleagues in physical therapy, occupational therapy and other professions that have offered such pathways, that is what you can have: an earned doctorate from a regionally accredited college.
+Join the next phase of the profession.

 The program is awesome!
 It was apparent from the first class meeting that the courses had been designed by professional educators – it was great!
 The knowledge and skills acquired were very on point and will definitely make a positive difference in the practice of the students.
 And most of all, thank you so much for continuing to raise the bar for our profession.
 I think it is of great importance that we continue to set the bar higher for ourselves—-in so doing, everyone wins!
 I’m proud to be associated with an institution that is forward thinking and committed to excellence. -Anna, Transitional Doctorate Graduate